theodric/linux-amd-zen1-zen2-zen3-zen4-openSUSE_TW/README.md

 **LATEST MAJOR CHANGES**

+_AS OF 2025-02-23 I have added support for zen4 and the ThinkPad P14s Gen5 AMD_

 _AS OF 2024-12-16 I have added support for Zen1/Zen1+ "Renoir" systems, since I am now dailying a Zen1+ device_

 _AS OF 2024-12-16 I have dropped support for Fedora because I have finished evicting Fedora from my life.
 All configs now support openSUSE Tumbleweed **only**_